Computational Group Theory

 Computational Group Theory uses methods from Algebra and Combinatorics.
 If you are interested in doing research in this area, be it as undergraduate research, as masters thesis or as a doctoral thesis project, the following list gives some information on courses and prerequisites.
 Feel free to contact me if you have further questions.

-Graduates: Typically incoming graduate students will start with the first-year courses on Algebra (M566/567) and Combinatorics (501/502) and continue with the second year courses (offered only every second year) on representation theory (M666).
-The courses on advanced combinatorics (M601/602) and commutative algebra (M667) are strongly recommended.
+Graduates: Typically incoming graduate students will start with the first-year courses on Algebra (M566/567) and Combinatorics (501/502) and continue with the second year courses (offered only every second year) on representation theory (M667).
+The courses on advanced combinatorics (M601/602), Algebraic Number Theory (M605A) and commutative algebra (M666) are strongly recommended.

 If you did not have linear algebra as an undergraduate (or just a short course) you should also consider M560.

-Relevant topics courses, offered if there is sufficient student interest (M676), include Computational Group theory, Computer Algebra and Algebraic Number Theory.
+Relevant topics courses, offered if there is sufficient student interest (M676), include Computational Group theory and Computer Algebra.

 Prospective Students: If you are not yet a student at Colorado State University you can find information about our programs on the departmental web pages.